bizmanagrcrm/bmml/elements/README.md

 - `broadcast` -A string value that the system listens for.
 When this broadcast is detected, the system reloads the BMML data.
 This attribute is optional.

+- `scope-data-var` - The name of the variable that will hold the data source result.
+Default is `$data`.